RoushanKhalid/Required-DS-and-ML-to-RESEARCH/README.md

-# Discover the fundamental concepts, advanced techniques, and practical applications of DS and ML.
+# Discover the fundamental concepts and practical applications of DS and ML with Ostad.
 Data Science &amp; Machine Learning with Python for Beginners - Batch 38